 Only a small number of abuse cases before 1950 are recorded.
 They include some known to Archbishop Polding around 1850 and to Mary MacKillop’s nuns in 1870, and the systematic abuse in the 1930s and 1940s at the Christian Brothers’ WA agricultural schools for migrant boys, Bindoon and Tardun.

 Few abusers have given accounts of what they did, but the evidence to the Royal Commission of Gerald Ridsdale, possibly the worst pedophile priest in Australia, is described in James Franklin’s Gerald Ridsdale, pedophile priest, in his own words, Journal of the Australian Catholic Historical Society 36 (2015), 219-230.
-Sarah Ferguson’s 2020 ABC TV series Revelation presents detailed interviews with two abusers.
+The first two episodes of the 2020 ABC TV series Revelation presents detailed interviews with two abusers.

 Effects of abuse